Excitons and Optical Response in Excitonic Insulator Candidate TiSe$_2$

 In Fig.\,\ref{fig2} we explore the optical response with excitonic effects below $T_{\rm CDW}$ when finite PLDs are present due to electron-phonon interaction.
 In these calculations we consider $2\times 2$ cell with distorted atoms along the eigenvectors of the CDW-related phonon mode and we relax the structure for each considered temperature (see SM for more details\,\cite{SM}).
 With PBE functional we get the CDW distorted structure until $T_{\rm CDW}^{\rm PBE}=1100$\,K, while with hybrid HSE functional we get $T_{\rm CDW}^{\rm HSE}=2000$\,K, which agrees well with the previous studies\,\cite{zhou2020anharmonicity,novko2022electron}.
 To obtain a more precise value for the transition temperature $T_{\rm CDW}$ one would need to account for the anharmonic effects\,\cite{zhou2020anharmonicity,chen2023}, which lowers the value to $\sim 400$\,K. Despite this discrepancy of $T_{\rm CDW}$, our results for the PLDs and electronic structure in the CDW phase, needed for accurate simulations of optical response, are in a very good agreement with the experimental observations, as shown below.

 Figure \ref{fig2}(a) shows the electronic band structure around Fermi level in the CDW phase for the lowest considered temperature (maximal PLDs) as obtained with PBE and HSE functionals.
 Due to finite PLDs, the symmetry of the original unit cell is broken, and there is a significant hybridization (interaction) at the $\Gamma^{\ast}$ point between Se-$p$ and backfolded Ti-$d$ states.
 Here this strong coupling between these states is mediated through lattice motions, i.e., phonons.
 The corresponding CDW gap at the $\Gamma^{\ast}$ point between v$_1$ (Se-$p$) and c$_2$ (backfolded Ti-$p$) states is around 600\,meV and 700\,meV for PBE and HSE functionals, respectively.
-The CDW gap obtained with HSE functional is close to the one as obtained with GW approximation (See Fig.\,S5\,\cite{SM}).
+The CDW gap obtained with HSE functional is close to the one as obtained with GW approximation (See Fig.\,S4\,\cite{SM}), and agrees well with the previous reports\,\cite{zhou2020anharmonicity} (see also Fig.\,S5\,\cite{SM}).
 As shown in Fig.\,\ref{fig2}(b), as the temperature increases the value of PLDs and the CDW gap is decreasing, until it reaches zero for $T_{\rm CDW}$.
-Note that the PLDs obtained here are in an excellent agreement with the x-ray measurments\,\cite{fang2017}.
+Note that the PLDs obtained here are in an excellent agreement with the x-ray measurements\,\cite{fang2017}.

-The low-energy optical absorption data for the CDW phase (lowest T and largest PLDs) is depicted in Fig.\,\ref{fig2}(c) as obtained with BSE and RPA methods.
-Here we use a scissor method to adjust the value of the CDW gap to the HSE value (see Fig.\,S6\,\cite{SM}).
+The low-energy optical absorption data for the CDW phase (lowest $T$ and largest PLDs) is depicted in Fig.\,\ref{fig2}(c) as obtained with BSE and RPA methods.
+Here we use a scissor method to adjust the value of the CDW gap to the HSE value (see Fig.\,S5\,\cite{SM}).
 The low-energy spectra show an excitonic peak at 0.4\,eV, with strong binding energy of about 300\,meV.
 This value is very close to the exciton binding energies of semiconducting TMDs, which are regarded as materials with promising excitonic properties\,\cite{manzeli17,wang2018}.
-Similar results are also obtained with the GW+BSE approach (see Fig.\,S7\,\cite{SM}).
+Similar results are also obtained with the GW-BSE approach (see Fig.\,S6\,\cite{SM}).
 Our results are in an excellent agreement with the low-temperature infrared absorption spectroscopy\,\cite{li2007semimetal,tyulnev2025}.
 This excitonic mode comes from the coupling between hybridized v$_1$ and c$_2$ states, slightly away from the $\Gamma^{\ast}$ point, as pointed with the red arrow in Fig.\,\ref{fig2}(a).